 She duly dropped me off and I ran down the alley and onto the beach.
 The police station hut was a beacon of light in the darkness, but the news inside wasn't good.
 Our fuzzy-haired cop from earlier wasn't there but the policeman on duty simply repeated the same story we'd heard before.
 "Sorry pal, our system has been down all day.
 Maybe tomorrow."

-"But we won't be here tomorrow - we're going to San Francisco tonight".
+"But we won't be here tomorrow - we're taking the train to San Francisco tonight".

 "No problem - all the reports will be captured when the system is back up again.
 You can just phone to get the case number" he replied.
 He could see I was a bit irritated at this.
 "Sorry, but there's nothing I can do about it".
 He gave me another slip of paper with the same phone number on it as before.